We’re thrilled to welcome you to UHaifa International and can’t wait to finally meet you!

 Destination: Haifa University : Ha-Carmel Park

-For your convenience there are licensed taxi stands located along the sidewalk on the ground floor level at the Gate 03 exit, And on level 2 at the gate 21 exit.
+For your convenience there are licensed taxi stands located along the sidewalk on the airport ground floor level outside at the Gate 03 exit.
+On level 2 by Gate 21’s exit there are reduced rates for private taxis to destinations on the government price list.

 The public is kindly requested to use licensed taxis only.